usmanmusa1920/flask-unity/docs/admin_user.rst

 Admin user
 ==========

 There are basically two ways in which you can create admin user.
-One is by using flags, second one is by prompt, and the other one is by using (combining both the two `prompt or flags`).
+One is by using flags, second one is by prompt, you can combining both the two `prompt or flags`).

 Let say you start a project, and an app inside the project by the following command